osposweb/osposweb.github.io/Taxes.md

 # Rules and Constraints

-**Once the Customer Sales Tax feature is enabled, the current default tax rate fields should not be used for the purpose of sales tax.** OSPOS currently has two default tax percent fields.
+**Once the Destination Tax feature is enabled, the current default tax rate fields should not be used for the purpose of tax.** OSPOS currently has two default tax percent fields.
 When this module is enabled these will not be used.
-There are still plans on the table to support a combination of VAT tax and Sales tax but since there isn't anyone currently lobbying for this then i will work on it as time allows.

-**Use origin sales tax code if there isn't an customer sales tax code.** If there isn't a sales tax code for the customer then the Origin Sales Tax Code will be used to calculate the sales tax for the order.
-It will be retrieved using the sales tax code configured as the default.
+**Use origin tax code if there isn't an customer tax code.** If there isn't a tax code for the customer then the Origin Tax Code will be used to calculate the tax for the order.
+It will be retrieved using the tax code configured as the default.

-**The customer sale tax origin basis depends on the register mode.** If the register mode is "Sales by Receipt" then sales tax will be computed based on the default sales tax.
-If the sale is "Sales by Invoice" then sales tax will be computed based on the city and state of the customer address.
-No sales tax will be computed for Quotes.
+**The customer tax origin basis depends on the register mode.** If the register mode is "Sales by Receipt" then tax will be computed based on the default tax code.
+If the sale is "Sales by Invoice" then tax will be computed based on the city and state of the customer address.

-**Tax rates should be locked in when sale is completed.** When an invoice is reprinted it needs to be able to calculate sales tax based on the tax rates that were in place when the invoice was originally printed.
+**Tax rates should be locked in when sale is completed.** When an invoice is reprinted it needs to be able to calculate tax based on the tax rates that were in place when the invoice was originally printed.

 # Rules of Operation

-## Configuring for Sales Tax
+## Configuring for Destination Based Taxing

-You are not required to immediately start using the customer sales tax module.
-Your current sales tax setup should continue to work.
-If you use VAT tax it should also continue to operate without any intrusive changes.
+You are not required to immediately start using the destination based tax module.
+Your current tax setup should continue to work.
+If you use "tax included" pricing it should also continue to operate without any intrusive changes.
 If either of those statements are false then please report the bug.

 Under the General Configuration tab the "Tax Included" option has a lot of power.
 If selected then all reports assume that taxes are calculated assuming that the taxes are VAT taxes.
 Deselecting "Tax Included" changes all reports to assume that all taxes are sales taxes.
 To use customer sales tax be sure that this option is deselected.

-Under the General Configuration tab the "Customer Sales Tax Support" will need to be selected in order to use the new Tax module to compute taxes.
+Under the General Configuration tab the "Destination Based Tax Support" will need to be selected in order to use the new Tax module to compute taxes.
 If it's not selected then the system will continue to use the tax percents added to the item table.

-To be able to add a customer sales tax you will need to authorize the employee to the Taxes module.
+To be able to add a destination based tax you will need to authorize the employee to the Taxes module.
 Go to the employee permissions page and select the "Taxes" module.
 There are two check boxes labeled Taxes.
 Be sure to select the Tax module and not the Tax reporting option.

 ## Adding a New Sales Tax